ccai1/fatality-patrol/README.md

 ## statement of problem

-Return a boolean for the statement: "The maze is navigable, having a legal and continuous travel path that traverses from any start start to any treasure." :D
+Return a boolean for the statement: "The maze is navigable, having a legal and continuous travel path that traverses from any start start to any treasure."

 ## recursive abstraction